gohugoio/hugo/content/en/getting-started/configuration.md

 : See [Configure Languages](/content-management/multilingual/#configure-languages).

 languageCode ("")
 : The site's language code.
+It is used in the default [RSS template](/templates/rss/#configure-rss) and can be useful for [multi-lingual sites](/content-management/multilingual/#configure-multilingual-multihost).

 languageName ("")
 : The site's language name.